IJbeasley/Personal_Academic_Website/content/blank_type/research/_index.md

 <br>

-<h2 style = "color:black" > Overview & Introduction: </h2>
+<h2 style = "color:black" > Research Projects Overview </h2>

-Currently, my <a href="/project/pop_spec_eqtl"  style="color:#D90429"> master's research</a> is focused on using machine learning to investigate what genetic associations (specifically eQTLs) are shared across populations.
-I've presented work from this project at a few conferences: to see some of the materials used for these conferences see <a href="/research/#talks"  style="color:#D90429">here</a>.

-Previously, I have helped develop a Bayesian method for testing differential mRNA abundance,
-<a href="/project/TABI" style="color:#D90429">TABI</a>.
-Additionally, I have worked with evolutionary models to explore <a href="/project/monash_internship" style="color:#D90429"> the evolution of palindromes on X chromosomes </a> and collated datasets to test for the <a href="/project/monash-winter" style="color:#D90429"> overlap of sexually antagonistic variants and inversions</a>.
+My current research explores the impact of different metrics on the portability of one type of genetic association: expression quantitative trait loci (eQTLs).
+This work builds on insights gained during <a href="/project/pop_spec_eqtl"  style="color:#D90429"> my master's research at Melbourne University </a>; while training machine learning models to predict eQTL portability across human populations, I realised power was a significant confounder to the accurate interpretation of many studies.

+Before my master's, I contributed to work testing two evolutionary theories at Monash University ('Unguarded X'and <a href= "/project/monash-winter" style="color:#D90429"> genomic location of maintained sexually antagonistic variants </a>).
+Additionally, researchers at WEHI shaped my coding practices by supervising my undergraduate research project: adapting a Bayesian model and R-package for testing differential mRNA abundance (<a href="/project/TABI" style="color:#D90429">TABI</a>.).